 Mount Saint Vincent to Present Ad Laudem Dei Awards to Distinguished Alumnae/i

-Mr. Caruso has served as a mentor in the Mount’s Oxley Career Education Program.
+Mr. Caruso has also served as a mentor in the College’s Oxley Career Education Program.
 While he was a mentor, he taught students how to define and explore career opportunities, network, and build relationships.
-Mr. Caruso currently serves on the Mount’s Board of Trustees.
+Mr. Caruso currently serves on Mount Saint Vincent’s Board of Trustees.

 Mr. Schliecker, a Manhattan resident, is the vice president for brand research at the Food Network/Cooking Channel, a subsidiary of Scripps Networks.
-He spends most of his days analyzing viewers’ relationship with food to determine how the network can please their palates.
+In his role, he analyzes viewers’ relationship with food to determine how the network can please their palates.
 The communication and psychology major customized his education so that it combined two passions—media and research—to ultimately find his niche.
 Prior to his current position, Mr. Schliecker took on roles of increased responsibility in brand research analysis at Nickelodeon and Comedy Central.
-He holds a master’s degree in communication research from Cornell University.
+He received a master’s degree in communication research from Cornell University.

 Mount President Charles L. Flynn, Jr., who will present the awards, noted that each alum is an “exceptional individual” whose life and work exemplifies the College’s mission: to foster an understanding of our common humanity, a commitment to human dignity, and a full appreciation of our obligations to each other.